James-Wachuka/dta_warehouse_hive/README.md

 ```

 5. Finally run hive using `hive` command
-If you run get into errors it is mostly because hive cannot connect to the metastore database(due to schema problems).
-I recommend creating the schema manually before running hive for the first time.
-In `hive\scripts\metastore\` there are schemas for the metastore database.Since I am using mysql for the metastore I created a metastore database and run the schema for `hive-schema-2.1.0.mysql` against the database.
+If you run get into errors (hive cannot connect to the metastore database-due to schema problems),  Create the schema manually before running hive for the first time.
+In `hive\scripts\metastore\` there are schemas for the metastore database.Using mysql for the metastore I created a metastore database and run the schema for `hive-schema-2.1.0.mysql` against the database.
 Also the TXN tables are required to hold transaction information(To support database transactions in hive ).
-I run the `hive-txn-schema-2.1.0.mysql` against the database.
+Run the `hive-txn-schema-2.1.0.mysql` against the database.

-With all these done hive is guaranteed to run on your machine.

 ###### Files
-I have included some csv files for experimentation with the warehouse.These files hold the data for building the warehouse.However feel free to use custom files or agents such as *sqoop* or *flume* to get some data into your databases.Since I am using hive scripts to build the warehouse I have included all the scripts for implementing the complete data warehouse.
+csv files for experimentation with the warehouse.These files hold the data for building the warehouse.you can use custom files or agents such as *sqoop* or *flume* to get some data into your databases.Included are all the scripts for implementing the complete data warehouse.

 ###### execution
-Use `hive -f example.hql` to run the hive scripts containing hive code.This is simpler than typing the entire code on a hive prompt also it is easier for debugging.
-You can execute hive commands using hive prompt, using `hive` command.
-Key to note that the two modes of execution can not exist at the same time.
+run `hive -f example.hql` for executing hive scripts containing hive code (easier for debugging).
+Or using hive prompt `hive` command.Two modes of execution can not exist at the same time.

 ###### what next
-On completion of this example, you should create some data marts(aggregations of the analytic model) for  easy reporting and analysis.
+create some data marts(aggregations of the analytic model) for  easy reporting and analysis.

 ###### optimization:
-These few configs will enhance performnace of hive.Hive by default uses mapreduce as its execution engine, using Tez will improve execution time
+Hive by default uses mapreduce as its execution engine, using Tez will improve execution time
 using Tez as execution engine for hive set the following properties:
 `<property>
 <name>hive.execution.engine</name>